 Dr. Domenech received his Doctor of Physical Therapy from the MGH Institute of Health Professions, a Doctor of Education from Oklahoma State University, a Master of Science in Advanced Physical Therapy from the Medical College of Virginia (now Virginia Commonwealth University) and a Bachelor of Science in Physical Therapy from the University of Kansas.
 His doctoral dissertation explored the compliance level of patients in a weight reduction program.
 In addition, he has received a professional military education.
 He graduated from Air War College in 1998 and Air Universities Air Command and Staff College Associate Seminar Program in 1993.

 Dr. Domenech is an American Board of Physical Therapy Specialties (ABPTS) certified physical therapy orthopedic clinical specialist and an American Academy of Orthopaedic Manual Physical Therapists Fellow.

 The University of St. Augustine for Health Sciences (USA) is a graduate institution that emphasizes health science education through innovative quality classroom and distance education.
 Founded in 1979, USA has locations in San Marcos, California; St. Augustine, Florida; and Austin, Texas.
-USA offers degree programs in physical therapy, occupational therapy, athletic training, education, health science and orthopaedic assistant, as well as residency, fellowship and continuing education programs.
+USA offers degree programs in physical therapy, occupational therapy, athletic training, education, health science as well as residency, fellowship and continuing education programs.
 It is a member of Laureate International Universities, a network of more than 80 institutions in 29 countries and one of the most significant global higher education providers for health sciences.
 For more information, visit www.usa.edu.